 She has published on international and transnational criminal law, law of the sea and human rights, artificial intelligence and criminal responsibility, autonomous weapons.

 Marta holds a Master’s degree in Law from the University of Bologna and an LL.M. in public international law from the University of Leiden.
 She completed her Ph.D. in international law (2015) at the University of Genova on the topic of human rights violations in the current practice concerning the arrest and prosecution of pirates.

 Interests and work:

-Marta’s areas of interests are international and transnational criminal law, international criminal procedure, human rights law and the law of the sea and human rights; artificial intelligence and criminal responsibility (in particular for war crimes).
+Marta’s areas of interests are international and transnational criminal law; international criminal procedure; the law of the sea and human rights; artificial intelligence and criminal responsibility (in particular for war crimes).

 She lectured in several universities, including the University of Amsterdam, the University of Pavia and Bocconi University (Milan).

-Marta is a qualified lawyer and she has acquired varied working experience in international criminal tribunals (ICC and ICTY) and NGOs (International Bar Association’s Human Rights Institute and Antonio Cassese Initiative).
-She also gives advice on a pro bono basis to the Peace and Justice Initiative, an NGO whose ultimate aim is the universal effective implementation of the ICC Statute.
+Marta is a qualified lawyer and she has acquired varied working experience in international criminal tribunals (ICC and ICTY) and NGOs (International Bar Association’s Human Rights Institute, Peace and Justice Initiative and Antonio Cassese Initiative).

 For the Antonio Cassese Initiative Marta has developed, coordinated and implemented capacity-building and training projects in international and transnational criminal law, international humanitarian law and human rights law.

 Finally, Marta is Italian reporter for the Oxford Reports on International Law in Domestic Courts (ILDC).